MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 Azure Local network traffic can be classified by its intended purpose:

-- **Management traffic:** Traffic to or from outside the local cluster.
-For example, storage replica traffic or traffic used by the administrator for management of the cluster like Remote Desktop, Windows Admin Center, Active Directory, etc.
+- **Management traffic:** Traffic to or from outside the local system.
+For example, storage replica traffic or traffic used by the administrator for management of the system like Remote Desktop, Windows Admin Center, Active Directory, etc.
 - **Compute traffic:** Traffic originating from or destined to a virtual machine (VM).
 - **Storage traffic:** Traffic using Server Message Block (SMB), for example Storage Spaces Direct or SMB-based live migration.
 This traffic is layer-2 traffic and is not routable.